arctarus44/canopsis/sources/python/schema/etc/schema/spec/source/fr__schema.rst

 .. _FR__Schema__Description:

-A schema is a document in Json or XML or anyother language which describe the sctructure of an other document or a data.
+A schema is a document in Json or XML or anyother language which describe the sctructure of an data.
-The structure of the data/document must respect what it describe in the schema to be validated.
+The structure of the data must respect what it describe in the schema to be validated.

 A schema is used to describe: